-5.1) Structure of the Board of Directors
+5.1 Structure of the Board of Directors

-- The Extraordinary General Meeting of shareholders 1/2013 determines the number of Directors shall hold office for eleven persons.
-Therefore, each director's term lasts approximately three years. - All directors shall be legally qualified and shall not possess any characteristics prohibited by law. - The Board of Directors shall comprise the independent directors, as six Independent Directors.
+- 1. All directors shall be legally qualified and shall not possess any characteristics prohibited by law. - 2.
+The Board of Directors shall comprise the independent directors, as five Independent Directors.
 The Independent Director of the Company shall be legally qualified and shall not posses any characteristics prohibited by the Board of Directors.
-The directorship qualifications prescribed by the Board of Directors are as strict as those required by the Securities and Exchange Commission.
+The directorship qualifications prescribed by the Board of Directors are as strict as those required by the Securities and Exchange Commission. - 3.
 The Company determines the scope of duties and authorities of the Board of Directors and the Managing Director apparently.
-The Chairman of the Board and the Managing Director are two different persons in order to separate between the duties of governing the executives' work, and the duties of managing the Company's work. - The Company requires that all directors and top management of the Company's report to the Company, the information about any of their work in the positions of executive directors who are empowered to control any other company limited or public company limited, and partnership manager in any other ordinary partnership, or junior partner in any limited liability partnership pursuant to the rules and procedure required by the Board of Directors. - On November 30, 2010 The Board of Directors approved the appointment of
+The Chairman of the Board and the Managing Director are two different persons in order to separate between the duties of governing the executives' work, and the duties of managing the Company's work. - 4.
+The Company requires that all directors and top management of the Company's report to the Company, the information about any of their work in the positions of executive directors who are empowered to control any other company limited or public company limited, and partnership manager in any other ordinary partnership, or junior partner in any limited liability partnership pursuant to the rules and procedure required by the Board of Directors.

-5.2) Sub-committees
+5.2 Sub-committees